 - Number validation— Plivo’s Lookup API provides real-time phone number validation to reduce fraud and improve conversion

-- Message routing — Plivo’s Conversion Feedback API enables a customer feedback loop and brings message conversation data into the platform, while our global test nodes constantly test carrier networks and relay the results into our network automatically.
-Our dynamic routing algorithm uses this combined data to proactively route SMS and voice messages ensuring optimal and timely delivery.
+- Message routing — Plivo’s Conversion Feedback API sets up a customer feedback loop and brings message conversation data into the platform, while our global test nodes constantly test carrier networks and relay the results into our network automatically.
+Our dynamic routing algorithm uses this data to proactively route SMS and voice messages to the best carriers for optimal, timely delivery.